tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-02-when-docs-are-not-like-code.md

 - api-doc
 - jekyll
 keywords:
 description: "If there's been a theme for the past year in tech comm, it's to treat docs like code.
 Most people get behind this idea with a great amount of enthusiasm.
 And yet, in many ways, <i>docs are not entirely like code</i>.
-You can make processes a lot more complicated if you push the the docs-as-code idea to the limits.
+You can make processes a lot more complicated if you push the docs-as-code idea to the limits.
 Docs differ significantly from code when it comes to release frequency, release complexity, review processes, and company support."
 bitlink: http://bit.ly/limitstodocsascode
 image: https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/thumbnails/docsascodelimits.png
 ---